ICAPS2027/icaps2027.github.io/content/calls/cfp.md

 ---
 title: "Call for Papers"
-date: 2025-10-29
+date: 2026-10-29
-draft: false
+draft: true
 ---

-# Call for Papers: ICAPS 2026
+# Call for Papers: ICAPS 2027

 The International Conference on Automated Planning and Scheduling ICAPS is the premier forum for new research results on the theory and applications of planning and scheduling technology.
-The 36th edition of the ICAPS conference series will be held in Dublin, Ireland, from June 27 to July 2, 2026.
+The 37th edition of the ICAPS conference series will be held in Columbia, SC, USA, in the Summer of 2027.

-In addition to the main track, ICAPS-26 will feature four special tracks.
-Each track is chaired by two prominent researchers in the field.
-Specialised review criteria will be applied as appropriate and papers will be assigned reviewers with specialised knowledge in the appropriate area:
+In addition to the main track, ICAPS-27 will feature special tracks.
+Details to be announced.
-- Applications of Planning & Scheduling: Jeremy Frank (NASA, USA), Neil Yorke-Smith (TU Delft, Netherlands)
+- Applications of Planning & Scheduling
-- Human-aware Planning & Scheduling: William Yeoh (Washington University in St Louis, USA), Reuth Mirsky (Tufts, USA)
+- Human-aware Planning & Scheduling
-- Learning for Planning & Scheduling: Blai Bonet (Universidad Simón Bolívar, Venezuela),  Akshat Kumar (Singapore Management University, Singapore)
+- Learning for Planning & Scheduling
-- Planning & Scheduling in Robotics: Federico Pecora (Amazon Robotics, USA), Alan Fern (Oregon State University, USA)
+- Planning & Scheduling in Robotics

 The following call and submission instructions pertain to papers submitted to the main track and all special tracks.
 Specific information about each special track and specific criteria can be found on the [Special Tracks Page](special_tracks).

 ## Scope
-ICAPS-26 welcomes paper submissions on all aspects of automated planning and scheduling.
+ICAPS-27 welcomes paper submissions on all aspects of automated planning and scheduling.
 Planning and scheduling are to be interpreted broadly, to encompass a variety of decision-making and optimization problems involving action selection and timing.
 This includes domain modeling, plan and schedule synthesis, execution and monitoring, failure diagnosis, model repair, and associated learning, representation, and reasoning problems.
 ICAPS welcomes work on both deterministic and stochastic sequential decision-making, both with and without full observability, and both with and without factored state representations.

 Topics in scope for the main track include (but are definitely not limited to):
 - Knowledge Engineering for planning: Reasoning about actions, Reasoning about knowledge and belief;